 Al asks sheepishly, “Seriously, so what you’re saying is everything is already preordained—that it’s no use even trying to change the world?”

-Dave looks at Al just to make sure his question is a sincere one.
+Dave looks at Al to confirm his question is sincere.
 “Every generation and graduating class believes that this time it’s going to be different; that they are about to set out to make the world a better place.
-They naively believe they won’t repeat all their predecessors’ stupid mistakes and that they have all the best ideas.
+They believe they won’t repeat all their predecessors’ stupid mistakes and that they have all the best ideas.
 What they fail to see is that the world’s problems aren’t an external one, but an internal one.
 It’s not about creating better urban transportation systems, finding a cure for cancer, or being the first to inhabit Mars.
 The first reason the world can’t change is because our extroverted nature makes us look the wrong way.
 The epitome of it is believing that by inhabiting Mars someday, we will be able to escape our problems here on Earth.
 In many ways, Mars is the perfect metaphor for what’s wrong with us.
-The fact that people are even considering a red desert planet as an alternative to the blue marble planet we currently live on, just goes to show that we’ve already left the Garden of Eden.”
+The fact that people are even considering a red desert planet as an alternative to the beautiful blue marble planet we currently inhabit, just goes to show that we’ve already left the Garden of Eden.”

 Dave continues to make his point, “A person believes themselves to be a separate individual with free will.
 And on the surface, that’s obviously true.
 Unlike animals, we have an intellect and can make decisions, not just follow our instincts.
 But on closer inspection we find impersonal forces that are influencing our every emotion and thought and as a result, our actions too.
 Because we are unaware of these forces we are like objects moving to nature’s every whim.
 We are like a leaf being blown here and there, while all along believing it’s us that’s doing the blowing.”